Data provided when integrating with Kaspersky Industrial CyberSecurity for Networks

 Client certificate.

-Settings for the frequency of synchronization with the Integration Server and settings for sending data to the Integration Server
+Settings for the frequency of synchronization with the KICS for Networks server, and settings for transferring data to the server.

 Type of OVAL script source: application databases or file